 Bottom Line: Industry-Specific CRMs

 General CRM software can equip your business with the right tools to organize data, optimize workflow, and improve customer relationships.
-However, an industry-specific CRM includes niche features combined with key general CRM functions to amplify your organization’s chance for success.
+However, an industry-specific CRM includes niche features combined with key general CRM features to amplify your organization’s chance for success.
 Ultimately, the right CRM for you depends on what your business needs to remain competitive within your industry.